axelleferriere/axelleferriere.github.io/_pages/about.md

 ## Research in progress

 The Intangible Borrowing Constraint of Entrepreneurship, with L. Allub, L. Franjo and Y. Zheng

+When Skill Meets Money: A Fresh Take on Private Business Ownership, with A. Bacher, A. Irarrazabal, R. Lizarraga and Y. Zheng

 ## Publications